JayPeKs-P/ironbound-tactics/code/docs/wiki/engine.md

-# How to make a game
+# How to make a new game with my codebase

-Explain what your engine is capable of, especially which types of games

-Roughly outline the steps to make a new game using your engine :)
+I will add instructions, when files like the `GuiHandler` have been refactored and fully implemented into the engine files.